 Can strain relationships.
 It can be stressful for both you and the co-signer.
 Especially if you default on the loan and the co-signer is made responsible for your debt.

-Before applying for a personal loan, find a company you feel you can trust (read customer reviews and check with the Better Business Bureau) and choose a lender that seems like a good fit for your credit profile.
+Before applying for a personal loan, you might want to find a company you feel you can trust, (read customer reviews and check with the Better Business Bureau) and choose a lender or lending platform that seems like a good fit for your credit profile.
 Some companies are more specialized in serving people with less than perfect credit.
-Speak with the lender and be clear on the terms of the loan.
+And make sure you are fully aware of the terms and obligations of the loan.

 Knowing these things, can help you budget for repayment of the loan which will increase your chance of satisfying the debt which can help improve your credit rating.

 A personal loan can really help when you need to get money quickly.
 Explore all of your options and do what's best for your unique situation.
-If you think a personal loan is right for you and your luck with traditional lenders hasn't been great, apply for a loan with Personify Financial.
-We offer unsecured fixed rate loans that can be used for almost anything.
+If you think a personal loan is right for you, you might want to consider applying for a loan on our Personify platform.
+We feature unsecured fixed rate personal loans with funds deposited directly into your checking account.